onap/policy-parent/docs/development/devtools/policy-participant-smoke.rst

 2. Setup Guide
 **************

 This section will show the developer how to set up their environment to start testing in GUI with some instruction on how to carry out the tests.
-There are a number of prerequisites.
+There are several prerequisites.
 Note that this guide is written by a Linux user - although the majority of the steps show will be exactly the same in Windows or other systems.

 2.1 Prerequisites
 =================